alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2024.md

 * Get back up to speed after a week off (catch up on emails / notifications)
 * Bookdash
 * PPIE Community Session
-* Reasonable Adjustments Training Session?
+* Reasonable Adjustments Training Session: SB will try to attend as it's an opportunity to understand adjustments in PPIE context

 # 7 May 2024